google/novm/README.md

 most VMs.
 Instead of attemping to emulate a legacy machine, we instead to support only the mechanisms which make sense for a next generation purpose-built Virtual Machine.

-#### What does it not have? ####

-* No I/O ports.

-There are no supported I/O port devices.

-* No PCI bus.

-Nope, none of that either.

-* No ACPI.

-Instead, we use a device tree to provide a full hardware specification to the guest operating system.
-This eliminates waste and layers of abstraction by allowing the hypervisor to very cleanly and completely specify available devices.

-#### What does it have? ####

-* Memory-mapped Virt-I/O devices in user-space.

-We only support efficient paravirtualized devices via a direct map.

-* In-kernel LAPICs, IOAPIC, and PIT.

-Basic emulation is provided in-kernel, eliminating transitions.

-* Eventfd-driven interrupts.

-The only exits to user-space are those to configure the virtual device.